programminghistorian/ph-submissions/lessons/introduction-to-stylometry-with-python.md

 * Assemble a large corpus made up of texts written by an arbitrary number of authors; let's say that number of authors is M.
 * Find the N most frequent words in the corpus to use as features.
 * For each of these N features, calculate the share of each of the M authors' subcorpora represented by this feature, as a percentage of the total number of words.
 As an example, the word "the" may represent 4.72% of the words in Author A's subcorpus.
 * Then, calculate the mean and the standard deviation of these M values and use them as the offical mean and standard deviation for this feature over the whole corpus.
-(We therefore use a "mean of means" instead of calculating a single frequency for the entire corpus to avoid a larger subcorpus, like Hamilton's in our case, over-influencing the results in its favor and defining the "norm" in such a way that everything would be expected to look like it.)
+In other words, we will be using a _mean of means_ instead of calculating a single value representing the share of the entire corpus represented by each word.
+This is because we want to avoid a larger subcorpus, like Hamilton's in our case, over-influencing the results in its favor and defining the corpus norm in such a way that everything would be expected to look like it.
-* For each of the N features and M subcorpora, calculate a [z-score](https://en.wikipedia.org/wiki/Standard_score) describing how far away from the "corpus norm" the usage of this particular feature in this subcorpus happens to be.
-To do this, subtract the corpus average for the feature from the feature's frequency in the subcorpus and divide the result by the feature's standard deviation.
+* For each of the N features and M subcorpora, calculate a [z-score](https://en.wikipedia.org/wiki/Standard_score) describing how far away from the corpus norm the usage of this particular feature in this particular subcorpus happens to be.
+To do this, subtract the "mean of means" for the feature from the feature's frequency in the subcorpus and divide the result by the feature's standard deviation.
 * Then, calculate the same z-scores for each feature in the text for which we want to determine authorship.
 * Calculate a *delta score* comparing the anonymous paper with each candidate's subcorpus.
 To do this, take the *average of the absolute values of the differences between the z-scores for each feature between the anonymous paper and the candidate's subcorpus*.
 (Read that twice!)
 This gives equal weight to each feature, no matter how often the words occur in the texts; otherwise, the top 3 or 4 features would overwhelm everything else.
 * The "winning" candidate is the author for whom the delta score between the author's subcorpus and the test case is the lowest.

 That is the basic idea, anyway.
-A different explanation of Delta and an application to a corpus of Spanish novels can be found (in Spanish) in a recent paper by José Calvo Tello,[^17] while Stefan Evert _et al_.[^18] provide an in-depth discussion of the method's variants, refinements and intricacies.
-We will, however, stick to the plain vanilla version for the purposes of this lesson.
-(It is complicated enough!)
+Stefan Evert _et al_.[^17] provide an in-depth discussion of the method's variants, refinements and intricacies, but we will stick to the essentials for the purposes of this lesson.
+(This "plain vanilla" Delta is complicated enough as it is!)
+A different explanation of Delta (in Spanish) and an application to a corpus of Spanish novels can also be found in a recent paper by José Calvo Tello.[^18]

 ## Our test case